KazApps/fastshogi/man.md

     - CPUS - The cpus to use as a list of the form "3,5,7-11,13".

 - -report penta=(true|false)
-    Reports pentanomial statistics (for fastchess output).
+    Reports pentanomial statistics (for fastshogi output).
 Defaults to true.

 - -version
     Print version number and exit.